The Neighbors: Income

 the areas immediately surrounding can have high rates of childhood poverty,

 which indicates other social issues.
 NeighborhoodScout's analysis reveals

 both aspects of income and poverty for this neighborhood.

 The neighbors in the E 56th Ave / Tower Rd neighborhood in Denver are wealthy, making it among the 15% highest income neighborhoods in America.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-line, this neighborhood has a higher rate of childhood poverty than 51.2%
+is a lower rate of childhood poverty than is found in 76.6%